Michael Pollan Writes About Using Psychedelics, Explores Their Use In Treating Terminally Ill Patients

-Michael Pollan, best-selling author of books like “The Omnivore Dilemma” about food and farming, has released a new book titled “How to Change Your Mind.”
+Michael Pollan, best-selling author of books like “The Omnivore Dilemma” about food and farming, has released a new book titled “How to Change Your Mind”.
 In it, he shares his experiences while taking psychedelics like LSD, magic mushrooms, and DMT.
 Based on those experiences and research that he also shares in his book, Pollan explores the possibility of using psychedelic drugs to treat a variety of mental and physical conditions.
 The suggestion isn’t new.
 The topic was widely discussed and explored decades ago but faded from prominence.
 In recent years, conversations about possible uses have once again been on the increase.

 As Newsday explains, psychedelic molecules are neither addictive nor deadly for humans.
 Their molecular structure is very similar to that of the neurotransmitter serotonin that is considered a natural mood stabilizer.
 It helps our bodies do things like manage anxiety and reduce depression.
 When psychedelic molecules enter the body, they breach serotonin receptors in the brain.

-The subtitle of Michael Pollan’s new book is drawing a great deal of attention – “What the New Science of Psychedelics Teaches Us About Consciousness, Dying, Addiction, Depression, and Transcendence.”
-He writes about how LSD, psilocybin (found in magic mushrooms), and other psychedelics essentially reorganize the brain, sort of clearing space, allowing more clear thinking and reducing feelings like panic and dread.
+The subtitle of Michael Pollan’s new book is drawing a great deal of attention – “What the New Science of Psychedelics Teaches Us About Consciousness, Dying, Addiction, Depression, and Transcendence”.
+He writes about how LSD, psilocybin (found in magic mushrooms), and other psychedelics essentially reorganize the brain, sort of clearing space, allowing more clear thinking and so reducing feelings like panic and dread.
 One chapter in Pollan’s new book chronicles his experiences.
 He includes descriptions of things like the first time he took magic mushrooms and saw himself spread across a huge landscape like paint and the feeling of his ego melting away like butter, blowing away like paper, then exploding.

 A best-selling author tried LSD, shrooms, and DMT — and wrote about all 3 psychedelic trips https://t.co/Wdza4vkYbL pic.twitter.com/PYZNf3eruW